luciany/nodejs-workshops/workshop01.md

 	- Hello World
 	- Opening a file
 	- Creating a web server
-- Addendum on what Powers Node.js
+- For your Curiosity: What Powers Node.js?

 What is Node.js?
 --------